 Aude engaging in some needless lesbophobia.

-Trans and gender-diverse people aren't the only ones insulted in this film.
+Trans and gender-diverse people aren't the only ones insulted in A Good Man.
 Upon meeting Aude for the first time, Benjamin (pre-transition) tells her that he isn't a lesbian, referencing the fact that he's a closeted trans man attracted to women; an entirely reasonable distinction to make.
 Aude, in response, laughs and says "lesbian sounds nasty", going on to insist that she isn't a lesbian either.
 I didn't like, or even understand, this scene.
 Why are we putting down lesbians, again?
 Why is that necessary, just to reinforce that Aude is attracted to men as well as women?
 There was no need for casual lesbophobia in this film.
 Being a lesbian isn't nasty.

-A post-film note at the end of A Good Man.
+"In memory of Jacob Hunt."
+The post-film note at the end of A Good Man.

 Jacob Hunt, the real-life inspiration for Benjamin, in the biographical film Coby.

-What's weirdest about this film is that Christian Sonderegger co-wrote it, and the plot is linked to his real-life brother's transition.
-In fact, Sonderegger directed Coby (2017), documenting his trans brother's journey, during which Jacob considered becoming pregnant.
 In A Good Man, Benjamin's brother is established as something of an antagonist, reacting with aggression when Benjamin announces that he will be carrying a child.
 In this way, Christian Sonderegger has almost cast himself as the villain, as though this is how he might've reacted if Jacob had ultimately chosen to become pregnant.
 It's very disquieting.